Daphne-Qin/UniverseGazers/README.md

 ### June 3, 2022
 ### June 2, 2022
 ### June 1, 2022
+**Judy (who is still out due to COVID)** completed all the code needed for functional `Spacemen` objects.
+The general mechanics of these objects are completed, aside from their relationship to `Bullet` objects.
+Also, she made the decision to override the `move()` method in `Obstacle` with a new `move()` method in `Missile` that would make objects bob up and down as they fly left.

 ### May 31, 2022
 **Judy (who is out due to COVID)** started to implement `Spacemen` objects into the `Game` class, but only completed about half or so of the code needed for functional `Spacemen` objects.
 She added a method in the `Spacemen` that checks whether a `Spacemen` object is touching a `Bullet` object.
 Additionally, she added accessor methods to the `Bullet` class and privatized the instance variables.
 Everything here has been merged into `main` branch.